DIAGNijmegen/website-content/content/pages/vacancies/nodule-classification-ct.md

 ## Information
 - Project duration: 3, 6 or 9 months
 - Location: Radboud University Medical Center
-- For more information or to apply for this project, please contact `colin.jacobs@radboudumc.nl`
+- For more information or to apply for this project, please contact [Colin Jacobs](https://www.diagnijmegen.nl/people/colin-jacobs/)